IsleOfHeidren/IsleOfHeidren/deliverables/sdp.md

 # Software Development Plan

 ## Administrivia
-* Meeting cadance: Scheduled twice per week, tuesday and friday.
+* Meeting cadence: Scheduled twice per week, tuesday and friday.
 Max meeting time is one hour if more is needed individuals can have break out meetings as needed cordinated through discord.

 * Meeting Times: Tuesday (Discord) 4:15 - 5:15, Friday (In Person) 2:30 - 3:30